Ixcatl/fables_novasophonia/docs/core/basics.rst

    | **Extreme**: Climb a wet overhang          | 3 successes                 |
    +--------------------------------------------+-----------------------------+

-For example: Ser Laurenz attempts to swim to the bottom of a lake, and the GM calls for a Brawn roll.
-The player asks if his "Athletics" skill is relevant, and the GM agrees, granting the roll a die bonus equal to Laurenz's rank in "Knight", the proficiency that grants him this skill.
-Highly specific skills may add bonus rerolls: for example, having a "Swimming" skill may add one; a "Diving" skill may add two instead.
+For example: a player character attempts to tiptoe their way along a narrow branch, and the GM calls for a Grace roll.
+The player asks if their "Acrobatics" skill is relevant, and the GM agrees, granting the roll a die bonus equal to their rank in "Burglar", the proficiency that grants them this skill.
+Highly specific skills can give bonus rerolls; in this particular example, having a "Balancing" skill may add one, but a "Tightroping" skill may add two instead.

 Opposed Checks
 --------------
-A character resisting or disrupting the effects of another character's actions may need to roll an opposed check.
+One character resisting or disrupting the effects of another's actions may need to roll an opposed check.
 These are made similarly to direct checks, except each success negates one from the other character's check.

+STOPPED HERE DIPSHIT AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

+TODO: stress that opposed checks aren't always announced by the GM, such as for lies

 ..
 Tip::

    If two opposed checks roll evenly, the character *reacting to the action made* wins by default.

-For example: Inquisitor Hildebrand is interrogating a farm-mouse for information, who makes an attempt to lie to her.
+For example: Inquisitor Hildebrand is interrogating a farm-mouse for information, who makes a roll attempt to lie to her.
 In this particular case, Hildebrand's player would make a Savvy check, plus a die bonus equal to her total "Kenning" skill with the GM's permission.
 If as many or more successes are rolled than the liar rolled to deceive, the deception is revealed.